ngrx/platform/projects/ngrx.io/content/guide/signals/signal-store/testing.md

 </div>

-## Testing the Signal Store
+## Testing the SignalStore

-Let's assume, we want to test the following Signal Store:
+The following example demonstrates the testing of a SignalStore:

 ### Globally provided